RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-rubbing-your-nose-considered-harmful.md

 I don't know.
 I had a point, about how my allergies have been driving me to make a lot of decisions lately.

+I could start an allergies blog.
+Write about all my experiences with dealing with allergies, the different strategies and treatments I've tried.
+Good place to write about using nettles/other herbs (eyebright!!) for histamine management.